na-na-hi/renget/archive/8r6bv.md

 *Echo of Paradise: Time Ruins*
 Precursor: *Echo of Paradise* / Gacha
 Eden's new PRI, only really necessary for more sub-dps in Aponia teams.
-Shoots its wad fast, which makes it worse for Turganev Eden.
+Shoots its wad fast, which makes it imperceptibly worse for Turganev Eden, but the increased sub-DPS should make up for it.

 *Positron Blasters*
 Precursor: *Hyper Railguns* / Bounty